 The rosehip oil moisturizes while guarding the skin against dehydration and inflammation caused by dryness, rosacea or eczema.
 The antibacterial and anti-inflammatory lavender oil is a natural and effective ingredient that reduces redness and soothes both eczema and dry skin.

-Squalene is a natural and anti-inflammatory emollient that reduces any redness from rosacea or acne while softening rough and bumpy skin.
-Jojoba oil doubles up on squalene, also acting as a reliever of dry skin and stabilizer of acne, eczema or rosacea redness.
+Squalane is a natural and anti-inflammatory emollient that reduces any redness from rosacea or acne while softening rough and bumpy skin.
+Jojoba oil doubles up on squalane, also acting as a reliever of dry skin and stabilizer of acne, eczema or rosacea redness.